 - Swift B

 - Is there visiting on the Dacre (antenatal) and Gloucester (postnatal) wards at Lister’s maternity unit?

 Yes, but this is for one nominated birth partner only who cannot be swapped for someone else.
-Staff will assist in booking the nominated birth partner in for a one-hour visiting slot at the time of admission to the Dacre ward or transfer to the Gloucester ward following birth – this could be the same day if there is a booking slot available.
+Staff will assist in booking the nominated birth partner in for a three-hour visiting slot at the time of admission to the Dacre ward or transfer to the Gloucester ward following birth – this could be the same day if there is a booking slot available.

 For more information please read the COVID-19 maternity restrictions page of our website.

 2. What do I do if I need carer support in order to visit my loved one in hospital?